 It’s possible that changes in libido will occur.
 Desoxyn can cause frequent and prolonged erections.
 Alternatively, they can also cause impotence.

 Long-term Desoxyn abuse can change the way the brain functions.
-It can lead to a flooding of dopamine and norepinephrine.
-These are the neurotransmitters responsible for your movements, emotions, pleasure, response to stress, heart rate and blood pressure.
+It can lead to flooding of dopamine and norepinephrine.
+These are the neurotransmitters responsible for your movements, emotions, pleasure, response to stress, heart rate, and blood pressure.
 The brain can become dependent on the amount of dopamine that the drug floods into it.
-It will naturally stop creating the neurotransmitters on it’s own.
+It will naturally stop creating the neurotransmitters on its own.
 This causes withdrawal effects that make it hard to abstain from taking the drug even when it’s no longer necessary.

 Tweaking on Desoxyn